 “Bricks are so ubiquitous that we don’t often think about them or how they are made, but each individual brick has passed through many different hands.

 It was the original brick making process that inspired me to think about the thousands of forgotten and invisible workers from the industry, many of whom were women and children.
 Historically, the number of people who have made bricks is astounding, and while we often don’t tend to give bricks much thought, we are all in some way connected through this inanimate object that exists all around us.

 While company stamps are a fascinating part of brick history, because of the way bricks are handled using the palm of the hands, there are typically no marks or imprints by the people that make them.
 This installation is designed to remember all the women, men and children that made the bricks that created the homes we live in, the offices we work in, and the built environment all around us.

 It’s also a celebration of the passion, skill and talent that exists in brick making; whose invisible labour results in a product so visible it is rarely seen.” – Emma Smith

-Visitors to the exhibition will be invited to add to the installation by creating their own brick in memory of people connected to the brick making industry, allowing it to build over time.
+Visitors to the exhibition are invited to add to the installation by creating their own brick in memory of people connected to the brick making industry, allowing it to build over time.
 On August 14th, the Museum will hold a Build a Brick workshop, inviting the public to meet Emma Smith and make a mini brick to represent a brickmaker from history, which will become part of the artwork.

-The installation will be hung to create a circular chamber, marking the Quaker history of The Brickworks Museum site, and the Quaker practice of coming together in the round as a space of equality.
+The installation is hung to create a circular chamber, marking the Quaker history of The Brickworks Museum site, and the Quaker practice of coming together in the round as a space of equality.

 Carolyne Haynes, Project Director at The Brickworks Museum, said: